 Polyps are small growths.
 They can grow in both the nose and sinuses.
 The surgeon may use different methods to remove them.
 Often, the surgeon uses special tools to remove polyps without harming nearby tissues.

 The ethmoid sinuses are made up of many small air spaces, like a honeycomb.
-Like the other sinuses, the ethmoids have a lining that produces mucus.
+Like the other sinuses, the ethmoids have a lining that makes mucus.
 In some cases the drainage path is blocked.
 The doctor may open the thin walls of bone that separate the air spaces.
 This creates a passage for mucus to drain more easily.

 The osteomeatal complex is a term for a major outflow tract of your sinuses.
 Similar to a traffic jam, when this area becomes blocked, you may get symptoms in your maxillary, ethmoid, and frontal sinuses.
-Opening this area is a primary step in most sinus procedures.
+Opening this area is a primary step in most sinus surgeries.
 The uncinate process is a small piece of bone and tissue in the sinuses.
 It forms an outlet for part of the sinuses.
-If this tissue is inflamed, it will block drainage of mucus.
+If this tissue is swollen (inflamed), it will block drainage of mucus.
 The doctor may remove the uncinate process so that mucus can drain.